Chapter 13: Conflict of Interest and Commitment

 Traditional faculty responsibilities such as preparing papers, speeches, evaluations, articles, scripts, musical scores, books, and graphic works for publication, performance, oral presentation, peer review, or display, and for which royalties, honoraria, or the like are received, are considered a part of a faculty member's university employment and are not subject to these restrictions.
 However, reporting of these royalties and honoraria may be required under the federal regulations for certain faculty who are performing research on federal grants.

 Faculty are reminded that some schools have a more detailed private consulting policy and should consult their school's policies and websites for details.
-Disclosure to the deans and the university, usually through Emory's online eCOI system, allows appropriate reviews and assistance to faculty.
+Disclosure to the deans and the university, usually through Emory's online disclosure management platform allows appropriate reviews and assistance to faculty.